Skip to content

 • School of Music, Cardiff University

-Join us in Cardiff for the first in-person Higher Education Annual Conference to discuss Progression Routes to Higher Education for young people.
+Music Mark is delighted to hold its first in-person Higher Education Conference hosted at the Cardiff University School of Music, to discuss Progression Routes to Higher Education for young people.

 White Text reading 'Higher Education Conference' on Red background.
 In the centre is an illustration of a graduates hat.